ankidroid/Anki-Android/Advanced-formatting.md

 ```

 ### Invert color of images in night-mode
+The default color inversion algorithm does not affect images, with the consequence that images which have a transparent background and black lines will end up appearing invisible when night-mode is enabled.
 If you would like the color of images to be inverted when using night mode, you can set the following CSS selectors in addition to the `.card.night_mode` styling mentioned above.
-Note that these filters will only work on Android 4.4+.
+Note that these filters will generally only work on Android 4.4+.

 ```css
 .night_mode img {